calband/calchart/GETTING_STARTED.md

 Once Chocolatey is installed, install the required dependencies (in an admin PowerShell):

 ```
-choco install cmake git winflexbison ninja clang-format
+choco install cmake git winflexbison ninja clang-format python3 pandoc
 ```

 **Note**: `ninja` is required for building with CMake presets.
+Pandoc is required for converting help documentation from Markdown to HTML.
 If you encounter issues with Ninja not being found, close and reopen your terminal after installation.

 #### Installing vcpkg